BhuvanesWaran00/AWS/EC2&Linux.md

 # Establishing a Connection to an Amazon EC2 Instance and Executing Linux Commands

-a step-by-step guide on establishing a connection to an Amazon EC2 instance and executing various Linux commands.
+A step-by-step guide on establishing a connection to an Amazon EC2 instance and executing various Linux commands.

 ## Prerequisites